Minimum Resource Threshold Policy Under Partial Interference: Additional Details of the Main Paper

+If the investigator uses the aggregated, cluster-level data to estimate the {\OURR}, the resulting estimate will be biased because the cluster-level outcome model of $\overline{Y}_i$ given $\overline{A}_i$ and $\mbX_i$ is mis-specified.
+Or equivalently, there is an omitted variable bias because of the term $\sum_{j=1}^{\NI_i} a_{ij} \bX_{ij}$, which roughly measures the covariance between the unit-level treatment variable and the unit-level covariate.
+The magnitude and the direction of the bias will depend on (a) the magnitude of treatment effect heterogeneity, as measured by $\bm{\beta}_3$ and $\bm{\beta}_4$, and (b) the magnitude and the sign of the measured, unit-level confounding, as measured by the covariance of $A_{ij}$ and $\bX_{ij}$.

-We provide another example when the aggregated block-level outcome regression fails to identify the OMAR.
-Suppose the treatment is completely randomized and there are no interactions between the covariates and the treatment, but there exists non-linear relationship between the treatment on the outcome:
+More generally, if the outcome model is nonlinear, which is often the case in popular epidemiological models (e.g., \citet{Magal2014}), no amount of modeling with aggregated, cluster-level data $(\overline{Y}_i, \overline{A}_i, \mbX_i)$ will completely remove this bias as the cluster-level data cannot capture both unit-level treatment heterogeneity and unit-level confounding.
+As a concrete example, suppose the treatment is completely randomized and there are no interactions between the covariates and the treatment, but there exists non-linear relationship between the treatment on the outcome:

 where $\beta_1$ and $\beta_2$ are non-negative coefficients, $q_a \in [0,1]$, and $p$ is a positive integer.
 Roughly speaking, the model states that the household's outcome can be affected by its peer households through a non-linear function $z \mapsto ( z -q_a)^p$ if at least $(100 \times q_a) \%$ of their peers are treated; see \citet{OR_Shape_NonLin1}, \citet{OR_Shape_NonLin2}, and \citet{OR_Shape_NonLin3} and references therein for other types of threshold models in networks.
-As before, Assumptions \hyperlink{(A4)}{(A4)} and \hyperlink{(A5)}{(A5)} hold for this model and some algebra will reveal that the block-level outcome model will be mis-specified when using only aggregated, block-level data $(\mY_i, \mA_i, \mbX_i)$ due to the non-linearity of $\overline{a}_{\eij}$ in the household-level outcome model.
-Consequently, the resulting OMAR with the block-level data will be biased.
+As before, Assumptions \hyperlink{(A4)}{(A4)} and \hyperlink{(A5)}{(A5)} hold for this model and some algebra will reveal that the cluster-level outcome model will be mis-specified when using only aggregated, cluster-level data $(\mY_i, \mA_i, \mbX_i)$ due to the non-linearity of $\overline{a}_{\eij}$ in the household-level outcome model.
+Consequently, the resulting {\OURR}\ with the cluster-level data will be biased.